janithl/janithl.github.io/.content/refactor-blues.md

 years looking after this garbage dump and not have anything good to show for it.

-**Understand the system.** Learning the codebase might take time, but try to figure out what the overarching concepts, the business logic, and how users actually want to achieve.
-What users want to do with the system and what the system currently does might be misaligned, so porting the thing with warts and all into a shiny new shell might not make sense.
+**Understand the system.** Learning the codebase might take time, but try to figure out what the overarching concepts, the business logic, and what users actually want to achieve.
+What users _want_ to do with the system and what the system _currently does_ might be misaligned, so porting the thing with warts and all into a shiny new shell might not make sense.
+Use that misalignment, make it a chance to drive a wedge between the client and his software and...

 **Try to get the stakeholders onboard.** Try to make a point about how the shittiness of the current system is costing them customers and money.
 Businesses